MattNoName/keyboard/README.md

 Thank you to Osa again and to Vanely for encouraging me to create this keyboard.

 ### Download and Run
-To run the app, download keyboard.jar and double click it to run.
-It is a little slow to satrt the application, so please be alittle patient.
+To run the application, download keyboard.jar and double click it to run.
+It is a little slow to start the application, so please be a little patient.
+If it doesn't run at all, please make sure you have Java installed on your computer.

 ### How to Use It
 Here are the directions, which are the only thing displayed on the screen by the app other than any system menus or icons.